Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Why Is This Important?

 Persons hospitalized with carbon monoxide (CO) poisoning are among the most severely poisoned cases.
-Although unintentional CO poisoning can almost always be prevented, CO is the most common cause of poisoning deaths in the United States and every year more than 20 New Mexicans die as a result of accidental or unintentional exposure to this toxic gas.
+Although unintentional CO poisoning can almost always be prevented, CO is the most common cause of poisoning deaths in the United States and on average each year approximately 18 New Mexicans die as a result of accidental or unintentional exposure to this toxic gas.
 Patients who survive are likely to develop long-term neurological problems.
 The CO poisoning hospitalizations data can be used to assess the burden of severe CO poisoning, monitor trends over time, and to inform CO exposure prevention, education, and evaluation efforts to prevent poisoning.

 Definition

 Hospitalizations for carbon monoxide (CO) poisoning are the admissions of New Mexico residents due to unintentional/accidental CO poisoning.
 These CO poisoning admissions could be fire-related, non-fire-related or of unknown cause/origin.
-Measures are: 1) annual number of hospitalizations from carbon monoxide poisoning; 2) Annual crude carbon monoxide poisoning hospitalization rate; and 3) Annual age-adjusted carbon monoxide poisoning hospitalization rate.
+Measures are: 1) Annual age-adjusted CO poisoning hospitalization rate; and 2) five-year age-adjusted CO poisoning hospitalization rate by county.
 Rates are per 100,000 population.
-Age-adjusted rates are calculated by the direct method to the Year 2000 US Standard population, http://www.cdc.gov/nchs/data/nvsr/nvsr47/nvs47_03.pdf, Age Standardization of Death Rates: Implementation of the Year 2000 Standard by Robert N. Anderson, Ph.D., and Harry M. Rosenberg, Ph.D., National Vital Statistics Reports from the CENTERS FOR DISEASE CONTROL AND PREVENTION, National Center for Health Statistics, National Vital Statistics System, Volume 47, Number 3.

 Data Notes